Ofsted has published its findings on the provision of "enterprise education" in secondary schools.

 If you would like to read it, you can find it here.

 If you require further information on anything covered in this briefing please contact Sam MacDonald(firstname.lastname@example.org) or your usual contact at the firm on 020 3375 7000.
-Further information can be found on the Schools page of our website.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.